 An employee is hired as a delivery driver.
 While making a delivery the driver fails to break quickly enough and slams into another car.
 Here respondeat superior applies because the employee was performing her job duties.

 Employer hires the same employee as a delivery driver.
 The driver is supposed to be making a delivery but decides to go home, get drunk, then makes the delivery.
 While driving drunk the driver weaves into the plaintiff’s car.
 Here respondeat superior probably does not apply because drunk driving is far beyond the scope of employment.
 The plaintiff may have remedies against the plaintiff personally but probably not against the employer directly under respondeat superior.
 The plaintiff might look for negligence on the employer’s part in hiring the employee as a driver, such as failing to find the driver has two DUIs and was fired from two jobs for driving drunk or the employer knew the employee sometimes drove drunk and continued to employ the driver.

-What types of claims are brought under negligent hiring in Dallas and Fort Worth, Texas?
+What types of claims are brought under negligent hiring in Texas?

 Negligent hiring claims typically arise in one of two situations.
 The first is when an employee causes harm to somebody outside the employer through the employee’s physical acts.
 This might be negligent driving causing a car wreck or a physical assault that causes an individual injury.
 It could be physical harm to an individual, to property, or to both.
 These claims typically accompany other claims for negligence or assault.
 The negligent hiring claim may also accompany negligent supervision, training, or retention claims.

 Second, negligent hiring claims may exist when an employee causes harm to another employee within the same business.
 An employee may cause harm to another employee or property.
 These claims may also exist with other negligence and assault claims against the employee, employer, or both.